ECHibiki/Kissu-Feedback-and-Forms/README.md

  - Check for panic overuse
  - Turn some of these files into an extended Gin library for future projects
  - Give initializers and removers test cases
  - Read on Golang time library
+ - More thoughts on DB construction in the future

 ## Closing Remarks
   - In the future these test cases will either be augmented or new ones will be created